ldimacuha/iframe-code-builder/README.md

 ## iFrame Code Builder

-iFrame Code Builder is an application built for [Scout Talent :Recruit](http://www.scouttalenthq.com) Career Vacancies Widget.
+iFrame Code Builder is an application for building Career Vacancies widget in [Scout Talent :Recruit](http://www.scouttalenthq.com).
 This app was created as a tool for [Scout Talent :Recruit](http://www.scouttalenthq.com)'s client success and support specialists to assist in client branding and software implementations.

 ### Development Setup
 - Clone the repository.